-Many Australians miss out on hundreds of dollars each year simply because they forget work-related deductions or receipts for items they can claim back.
+Many Australians lose hundreds of dollars each year simply because they forget work-related deductions or receipts for items they can claim back.

 Do you compare your tax refund to your friends and family and wonder, “How can I get a better tax refund”?

 Fortunately, there are lots of ways most Australians can improve their tax refund.
 Millions of dollars are left in the hands of the ATO every year, lost by taxpayers who simply didn’t make the most of their tax return.

 (Most Aussies use a tax agent like Etax to help get a better tax refund and avoid ATO audits, but the tips below are still very important.)